37 CFR 1.56: Duty to disclose information material to patentability

 A prima facie case of unpatentability is established when the information compels a conclusion that a claim is unpatentable under the preponderance of evidence, burden-of-proof standard, giving each term in the claim its broadest reasonable construction consistent with the specification, and before any consideration is given to evidence which may be submitted in an attempt to establish a contrary conclusion of patentability.

 patent application within the meaning of this section

-(1) Each inventor named in the application;
+- (1) Each inventor named in the application;

-(2) Each attorney or agent who prepares or prosecutes the application; and
+- (2) Each attorney or agent who prepares or prosecutes the application; and

-(3) Every other person who is substantively involved in the preparation or prosecution of the application and who is associated with the inventor, with the assignee or with anyone to whom there is an obligation to assign the application.
+- (3) Every other person who is substantively involved in the preparation or prosecution of the application and who is associated with the inventor, the applicant, an assignee, or anyone to whom there is an obligation to assign the application.